dd32/revision-control/readme.txt

 Revision Control is a plugin for WordPress which gives the user more control over the Revision functionality.

-PLEASE NOTE: Support for this plugin is no longer offered / active.
+PLEASE NOTE: Support for this plugin is no longer offered.

 The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
 The user may change this setting on a per-page/post basis from the Revisions Meta box.